+When is the cheapest time to go to Singapore?

-Flying to Singapore Changi Airport
+Flying to Singapore Changi Airport (SIN)

-Getting to the city from the airport
+Getting in to the city from the airport

 Don’t forget before you fly

 UK passport holders do not require a visa to enter Singapore for visits of up to 90 days for tourism, business meetings or social visits.
 However, remember that your passport needs to be valid for a minimum of six months from your date of entry!
 Easy to forget, that one.
 Go and have a look now!
 Oh, and you will need to fill out an SG Arrival Card up to three days before you arrive – it’s online form that requires your travel details and a health declaration.
 Other than that, you’re good to go!